SeC-Hikit/Hikit/README.md

 Mind that the above set-up is for *test/dev only* as all services are exposed in the network and they do not use authentication.

+### Production
+As for production, S&C takes advantage of a Keycloak instance, as it does not implement user and roles natively.

 ### Properties

 Configure the `application.properties` file to fit the application runtime for your needs.